vacp2p/rfc/content/docs/rfcs/51/README.md

 For the discovery of automatic shards this document specifies two methods (the second method will be detailed in a future version of this document).

 The first method uses the discovery introduced above in the context of static shards.
-The index range `49152 - 65535` is reserved for automatic sharding.
-Each index can be seen as a hash bucket.
+Each cluster index can be seen as a hash bucket.
-Consistent hashing maps content topics in one of these buckets.
+Rendezvous hashing maps content topics in one of these buckets.

 The second discovery method will be a successor to the first method, but is planned to preserve the index range allocation.